Duvet05/proyecto-telesalud/README.md

 For deploying Sanama App, use this command.
 It bundles React in production mode, ensuring optimized performance.
 Ready to launch?
 Find more on deployment. npm run eject

-Caution: This is irreversible!
-If you want to diverge from the default configurations, use eject.
-It grants full control over build-related configurations.
-But remember, great power comes with great responsibilities!
-Additional Resources

-    Code Splitting with Create React App
-    Analyzing Bundle Size
-    Make Your App Progressive
-    Advanced Configuration Options
-    Troubleshoot: npm run build fails to minify

-Want to dive deeper into React?
-Here's the official React documentation.

-Note: Feel free to adjust or add more information that you deem necessary for developers or users interested in "sanama-app".